haoyu-he/maui/README.md

 For small datasets, we run `*.py`.
 For large datasets, we run `*_sample.py`, which selects a random subgraph to attack in each round.

-In the following sections, we will provide simple commands for running the experiment on small datasets.
+In the following sections, we provide simple commands for running the experiment on small datasets.

 ### Training a GNN model